Skip to content

 /root/install_fastpanel.sh

-Following the installation, the password for the fastuser account is updated to secure access.
+Following the installation, the fastuser account is configured with a specific password.

 Docker Containers and Their Deployment